Urvashi Rautela's Almost 8 Lakh Ensemble Shines As She Dazzles Bright In A S*xy Red Thigh-High Slit Gown

-Urvashi Rautela who is Bollywood’s youngest superstar, and the highest-paid Asian actress has always amazed the audience with her sartorial choices.
-Bollywood’s beautiful actress Urvashi Rautela keeps social media high with her glamorous style.
-Urvashi Rautela is an absolute fashionista.
-The diva never fails to impress fans with her sizzling fashion appearances.
+Urvashi Rautela has always amazed the audience with her sartorial fashion choices.
+The beautiful actress keeps social media high with her glamorous style.
+Urvashi is an absolute fashionista and never fails to impress fans with her sizzling fashion appearances.
 Recently, Urvashi uploaded some drop-dead gorgeous pics on gram making fans go gaga.

-Urvashi took to her social media and dropped some bombshell pictures of herself in a red thigh-high slit cut dress by brand Sol Angellan, designed by Irena Soprano.
+Ms Rautela took to her social media recently and dropped some bombshell pictures of herself in a red thigh-high slit cut dress by brand Sol Angellan, designed by Irena Soprano.
 The outfit donned by the actress was a maxi-length velvet corset dress with crystal-embellished mesh at the neckline and on a side slit.
 This full-sleeve balloon pattern at the shoulder came with its own set of drama.
-Urvashi opted for her usual glamorous makeup with winged eyeliner, ample mascara, highlighted cheekbones, and a glossy lip tint, keeping her tresses open in soft wavy curls with a side partition added more glam to the look.
-For the accessories, she chose small diamond earrings and a square diamond ring, which were the only accessories that accompanied her outfit.
-She teamed the all-red outfit with a pair of transparent peep toes.

 Advertisement